 Factor in the impressive range and waterproof protection along with the extra level of compensations, and you’re getting a lot of tech for your money.

-Crystal clear display, rapid detection of the flag and useful compensating features produce most accurate distances regardless of slope, temperature and altitude.
-Fully waterproof.
+Useful compensating features produce most accurate distances regardless of slope, temperature and altitude

 Many of the new unique features that justify the higher price aren't legal for competition use